sirpsycho85/CarND-Vehicle-Detection/writeup.md

 Another approach I tried early, and would want to experiment more with is treating the different window sizes separately.
 I think I might be able to get more tight bounding boxes if I don't consider overlaps of windows of different sizes.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the binary heatmap for a frame:

-### Here are six frames and their corresponding heatmaps:

 ![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]

 ---